Our local region uses the Sports Car Club of America Solo National Rules and classing with the following exceptions:

 Season points are determined by using the best 10 scoring events a driver sets.
 In the event of a tie, both drivers will share that position in the results, there are no tie breakers.
 Driver must be a full SCCA member (not weekend member) by the date of the last event of the year to be eligible for a trophy.

 Only the first 3 runs count for points to prepare these drivers for the pressures of national and pro events.
 End of year season points only use the top 7 best race points.

 Novice Class Rules

-We where all new once and it can be a bit daunting to get a grasp on the rules.
-If you have any questions or need help understanding the rules or figuring out your class then please contact us at email@example.com or post it up on our Facebook page, https://www.facebook.com/RGRSCCA, or consider joining our email group.
+We were all new once and it can be a bit daunting to get a grasp on the rules.
+If you have any questions or need help understanding the rules or figuring out your class then please contact us at firstname.lastname@example.org or post it up on our Facebook page, https://www.facebook.com/RGRSCCA, or consider joining our email group.